The call for Kieran’s 2023 Ward Fund is now Closed.

 - Ward funds will be prioritised to community groups based in the south east ward or the south east local electoral area of Cork City who build community capacity, educate, build civic awareness and projects, which connect the young and old.

-- Cllr McCarthy especially welcomes proposals where the funding will be used to run a community event (as per Covid guidelines), digital included, and that benefit the wider community.
+- Cllr McCarthy especially welcomes proposals where the funding will be used to run a community event and that benefit the wider community.

 - Cllr McCarthy is particularly interested in funding community projects such as community environment projects such as tree planting and projects that that promote the rich history and environment within the south east of Cork City.